JohnReedLOL/Prototypal_C/README.md

 //=====================================================================

 //Members of type Object can designate a parent and pass searches for variables and function calls to their parent.

-//Example:
+For example:

   Object child;

   child.my_parent = &object;